Negabinary/qubits/README.md

 Minecraft version: 1.14.4.

-If you're downloading this then you're the first person I know of who's downloaded it, so expect bugs!
+If you're downloading this you could be the first, so expect bugs!